trygvea/corona-stats/README.md

 Using per capita information.

-At the time of writing, no known services do this.
+There are a lot of corona statistcs out there, but at the time of writing, a per capita view is not known.

 ## Apis used